What Good Can Drinkin' Do

-"What Good Can Drinkin' Do" is a blues song by Janis Joplin, the first song she ever recorded.
+"What Good Can Drinkin' Do" is a blues song by Janis Joplin, considered the first song she ever recorded.

-The song has six verses, following the 12-bar blues pattern.
+The song has six verses, in a 12-bar blues pattern.
 Lyrics in the first and last verse are almost identical: "What good can drinkin' do ?" is sung twice, then answered with "Lord, I drink all night but the next day I still feel blue."

-Recordings of this song can be heard on her 1975 album, Janis, or on the later box set Janis.
+Recordings of Joplin performing the song can be heard on the 1975 compilation album Janis, and on the 1993 box set Janis.
 Record Collector cites her intro to the song: Up steps a feisty young woman, one month short of her twentieth birthday.
 "Uh, this is a song called 'What Good Can Drinkin' Do', that I wrote one night after drinkin' myself into a stupor." ...

-In 2009, Austin musician Carolyn Wonderland began including the song in some of her live performances, after appearing at The American Music Masters tribute to Janis Joplin, "Kozmic Blues: The Life and Music of Janis Joplin."
+Austin musician Carolyn Wonderland began featuring the song in live performances after appearing in the November 2009 tribute concert "Kozmic Blues: The Life and Music of Janis Joplin," part of the American Music Masters series presented by the Rock and Roll Hall of Fame and Museum.
+Wonderland later included the song on her 2011 album Peace Meal.